pizza-studio/GachaMetaGenerator/README.md

 ### Supported Games:

 - Genshin Impact.
-- Houkai: Star Rail. // `Honkai` is a deliberate typo to help native English speakers pronounce it unweirdly.
+- Star Rail.

+> Support for ZZZ (Zenless Zone Zero) is currently not planned yet until Dimbreath has its ExcelConfigData repository made available to the public.

 $ EOF.